 Food is engrained into the everyday life of Malaysians like no other country.

 “Have you eaten?” or “Did you have your breakfast/lunch/dinner?” are among the most commonly used greetings among Malaysians.
 When it’s not a greeting, it will probably come up as a conversation starter.

 Our love for eating doesn’t stop at putting food into our mouth.
 When we eat, we also form strong opinions about what we ate and places we had the food.

 Every Malaysian is a foodie.
-It's almost like any one of us could start a food blog or a food-related YouTube channel if we wanted to.
+It’s almost like any one of us could start a food blog, write a book, or do a food-related YouTube channel if we wanted to.